Oversupply: 10 Tips for When You’re Engorged and Making Too Much Milk

 It will pass…

-While oversupply is certainly uncomfortable, it definitely can be a gift.
-The important thing is to give your body, boobs and baby time to adjust to breastfeeding.
-Trust the process; get help; and use some of the above aids and you should be able to ride through the issue of engorgement, breast fullness and oversupply.
+While oversupply can definitely feel uncomfortable, it can also be a blessing.
+The key is to give your body, breasts, and baby time to adjust to breastfeeding — trust the process, get support, and use the resources above, and you should be able to manage engorgement, breast fullness, and oversupply successfully.

 When I was feeling frustrated, it helped to remember how beneficial breastfeeding is and know that it’s hard for nearly everyone for those first 6-8 weeks.
 By 3 months, you’ll be getting into the swing of things and by 6 months, you and your baby will be pros.
 Hang in there, mama!
 You’re doing great 🙂 and this too shall pass.